lamalex/lamalex.github.io/content/blog/commissioning.md

 Today I built this personal site.
 This is a task I've been putting off for a **long. time.**

-The first assignment for my _Data Science and Analytics_ class is to build a personal website with a short bio and a professional photograph (Coming, I swear), but I built this instead.
+The first assignment for my _Data Science and Analytics_ class is to build a personal website with a short bio and a professional photograph, but I built this instead.

 ### Static Site Generator